SergeyFi/SergeyFi.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Sergey Firsov, I develop games and various utilities in my spare time.
+Hi there, my name is Sergey Firsov, I've been developing games since 2019.
+My main stack is C++\UE, but also I'm good at 3d modeling and other things that are important for indie game development.

 ![MyWorks](/assets/img/my_works.png)